Binit98/Rock-Paper-Scissor/README.md

 3. From then the program will calculate the given bit is Rock, Paper or Scissor.
 4. Then by comparing both the results it will decide the winner.

+So, definetely there will be no cheating at all.